Vernon BS Conveyancing Panel Information

 You must also comply with the terms and conditions of your Vernon BS solicitor panel appointment.

-The BSA, as is the case with the CML do not retain historic of Specific Requirements.
-The BSA recommend you make a request of Vernon BS directly.
+The BSA, as is the case with the CML do not hold data sets of Specific Requirements.
+We would advise that you make a request of Vernon BS direct.

-Given that I am the COLP for my firm should I be thinking about SRA Handbook implications if my firm is withdrawn off the Vernon BS solicitor panel?
+Given that I am the COLP for my firm what do I need to consider in terms of disclosures to the SRA if my firm is removed off the Vernon BS conveyancing panel?

 The answer to this question really depends on the reason that your firm has been removed off the Vernon BS conveyancing panel.
 The top 3 reasons are as follows: